g023/superez-gpt-builder/README.md

 ## Features

-- **Easy Content Generation**: With SuperEZ-GPT Builder, you can generate content using a combination of HTML, jQuery, and the OpenAI GPT API.
-No complex coding or technical expertise required.
+- **Easy Content Generation**: With SuperEZ-GPT Builder, you can generate content using various AI settings, such as temperature, maximum tokens, prompts, revising prompts.

 - **Customizable Prompts**: Tailor your prompts to automatically generate titles, page descriptions, keywords, tags, and more.
 This feature saves you time and effort by automating the content creation process.

-- **Local Execution**: SuperEZ-GPT Builder can be run locally on your machine, eliminating the need for an internet connection (except for the OpenAI API connection).
-This ensures that you have full control over your content generation process.
+- **Local Execution**: SuperEZ-GPT Builder can be run locally on your machine, eliminating the need for an internet server.
+This makes it easy to access this application from a variety of devices.

 - **Prompt Management**: Save and load your prompts to files or cookies, allowing you to easily reuse and modify them for future content generation tasks.
 This feature enhances productivity and streamlines your workflow.

 - **Content Preservation**: Save and load your content generations to files, enabling you to store and access your generated content whenever needed.
-This functionality ensures that your content is securely stored and readily available.
+This functionality ensures that your content is easily stored and readily available.

 - **Flexible API Key Management**: The OpenAI API key is stored in a local variable and can be set via the footer on page load.
 This allows you to easily manage and update your API key without modifying the code.